-Dr. Philibert is an accomplished scientist and board certified physician who has an extensive portfolio of grant funding, publications and intellectual property.
+Rob is an accomplished scientist and board-certified physician with an extensive portfolio of grant funding, publications, and intellectual property.
 He and his longtime colleague, Dr. Anup Madan, are the co-inventors of the critical technologies licensed by Behavioral Diagnostics.

-Dr. Anup Madan is the second co-founder of Behavioral Diagnostics.
-Dr. Madan received his PhD from the Tata Institute of Fundamental Research.
-He completed his postdoctoral fellowship under the tutelage of the renowned Dr. Lee Hood of The Institute for Systems Biology (ISB).
-In 1999, he was promoted to Senior Research Scientist at ISB and remains affiliated with the Institute to the current day.
-In 2003, he was appointed to the faculty at the University of Iowa where he met Dr. Philibert and began the process of creating the technologies driving Behavioral Diagnostics.
+Dr. Anup Madan is a co-founder and partner of Behavioral Diagnostics.
+Anup received his PhD from the Tata Institute of Fundamental Research in Mumbai.
+He completed his postdoctoral fellowship under the tutelage of the renowned Dr. Lee Hood of the Institute for Systems Biology (ISB).
+In 1999, he was promoted to senior research scientist at ISB and remains affiliated with the organization today.
+In 2003, Anup was appointed to the University of Iowa faculty, where he met Rob Philibert and began the process of creating the technologies behind Behavioral Diagnostics.

-Dr. Madan has an impressive portfolio of cutting-edge molecular biological publications and extensive intellectual property filings including those associated with Behavioral Diagnostics.
-He also has extensive experience in both industrial and academic settings at both the national and international level.
+Anup has an impressive portfolio of cutting-edge molecular biological publications and extensive intellectual property filings, including those associated with Behavioral Diagnostics.
+He also has extensive experience in industrial and academic settings at the national and international level.

-Michael R. Levin is the Chief Financial Officer of Behavioral Diagnostics.
-Mike is a finance executive who has worked in small start ups, established corporations, and management consulting.
+Michael R. Levin is the chief financial officer at Behavioral Diagnostics.
+Mike is a finance executive who has worked in small start-ups, established corporations, and management consulting.
 He has substantial expertise and experience in all aspects of corporate finance (accounting, treasury, internal control, tax, risk management) and corporate strategy.
-Most recently, Mike serves as CFO of another start-up medical diagnostics company, and as an independent investor and consultant.
-Previously, he served as a financial executive to a startup in the alternative energy sector, and also as a financial executive for a major energy utility and for an equipment manufacturer.
-Previously, he spent 18 years as a management consultant with several of the leading global professional services firms.
-Mike earned his BA and MA in economics from the University of Chicago.
+Previously, he served as a financial executive at a startup in the alternative energy sector, and also as a financial executive for a major energy utility and equipment manufacturer.
+He also spent 18 years as a management consultant with several leading global professional services firms.
+Levin earned his BA and MA in economics from the University of Chicago.

-Dr. Osborn has spent vast majority of his professional life developing business opportunities, product development and enhancing profitability in startup, growth and turnaround environments.
-His initial clinical research, manufacturing, distribution and business experience was gained at American Hospital Supply Corporation and Eli Lilly & Company.
-Since then, he has been involved in critical leadership positions at several biomedical companies.
-Dr. Osborn, as Chief Operating Officer, reshaped a new strategic direction for WaferGen Bio-systems, Inc. to take the company public, raising funds for continued product development on the first whole genome/high throughput gene expression real-time PCR and Stem Cell Micro-Incubator platforms.
-He was Vice President and General Manager at Nichols Institute, an esoteric clinical diagnostic company, where he helped grow revenues from $55 to $300 million.
-As CEO of the startup company, Gene Express, he led the commercialization and growth activities through the launch of their first “genomic biomarker” product to blue-chip pharmaceutical customers, while concurrently securing new capital funding.
-Also, as CEO, he led the turnaround of the Pharmaceutical Development Center, a contract formulation, development and cGMP manufacturer of biopharmaceutical and pharmaceutical drugs.
-During the same time period, he was the co-founder, President and CEO of Health Advance Institute, a national clinical research organization providing clinical research services to pharmaceutical and biotechnology companies.
+As CEO of the startup company Gene Express, Terry led commercialization and growth activities through the launch of the company’s first “genomic biomarker” product to blue-chip pharmaceutical customers while concurrently securing new capital funding.
+Also, as CEO, he led the turnaround of the Pharmaceutical Development Center, a contract formulation, developer and cGMP manufacturer of biopharmaceutical and pharmaceutical drugs.
+During that time, Terry was the co-founder, president, and CEO of Health Advance Institute, a national clinical research organization providing clinical research services to pharmaceutical and biotechnology companies.

 Dr. Meesha Dogan is a data scientist for Behavioral Diagnostics.
-She received her PhD in Biomedical Engineering from the University of Iowa.
-Her expertise bridges medicine and engineering by applying computational techniques on high-throughput biomedical data.
-Dr. Dogan has co-authored numerous peer-reviewed publications and has applied her data science skills in both academia and industry.
+She received her PhD in biomedical engineering from the University of Iowa.
+Meesha’s expertise bridges medicine and engineering by applying computational techniques on high-throughput biomedical data.
+She has co-authored numerous peer-reviewed publications and applies her data science skills in academia and industry.

-Dr. Dogan is the co-founder and CEO of Cardio Diagnostics, a subsidiary of Behavioral Diagnostics, where she co-invented diagnostic technologies for cardiovascular disease.
-Cardio Diagnostics is a pioneer in integrated genetic and epigenetic based tests for precision medicine diagnosis, risk assessment and treatment of cardiovascular disorders.
-When coupled with artificial intelligence via corporate partners, Cardio Diagnostics will allow primary care practitioners to offer state-of-the-art clinical care by determining each individual’s unique environmental and genetic risk for the top 10 leading causes of death, including coronary heart disease.
+Meesha is the co-founder and CEO of Cardio Diagnostics, a subsidiary of Behavioral Diagnostics, where she co-invents diagnostic technologies for cardiovascular disease.
+Cardio Diagnostics is a pioneer in integrated genetic and epigenetic-based tests for precision medicine diagnosis, risk assessment, and treatment of cardiovascular disorders.
+When coupled with artificial intelligence via corporate partners, Cardio Diagnostics allows primary care practitioners to offer state-of-the-art clinical care by determining each individual’s unique environmental and genetic risks for the top 10 leading causes of death, including coronary heart disease.

-Dr. Dogan is also an adjunct assistant professor of Biomedical Engineering at the University of Iowa, where she continues her research efforts to transform medicine towards the precision medicine paradigm.
+Meesha is also an adjunct assistant professor of biomedical engineering at the University of Iowa, where she continues her research efforts to transform medicine toward the precision medicine paradigm.

 Dr. Tracy Gunter is a consultant for Behavioral Diagnostics.
-Dr. Gunter received her M.D. from the University of South Carolina School of Medicine.
+Tracy received her MD from the University of South Carolina School of Medicine.
 After completing her residency in psychiatry, she completed a forensics fellowship at the William S. Hall Psychiatric Institute at the University of South Carolina.

-Dr. Gunter is an accomplished academician and board certified forensic psychiatrist.
-She has extensive experience in a variety of academic, community and correctional settings.
-Currently, she is an Associate Professor of Psychiatry at the Indiana University and holds a variety of adjunct and secondary appointments.
-She has published extensively with respect to the use of genetic and epigenetic technologies for forensic applications.
-She is highly sought nationally and internationally as a speaker on the phenomenology and biology of Forensic Psychiatry.
+Tracy is an accomplished academician and board-certified forensic psychiatrist.
+She has extensive experience in a variety of academic, community, and correctional settings.
+Currently, Tracy is an associate professor of psychiatry at Indiana University and holds a variety of adjunct and secondary appointments.
+She has published extensively about using genetic and epigenetic technologies for forensic applications.
+Nationally and internationally, Tracy is a highly sought speaker on the phenomenology and biology of forensic psychiatry.

 Dr. Cheryl Erwin is a consultant for ethical matters for Behavioral Diagnostics.
-Dr. Erwin obtained her PhD in medical humanities from University of Texas medical branch at Galveston and her J.D. from the University of Houston.
-She has written extensively on the business aspects and implementation of healthcare reform.
-She has extensive experience in medical ethics and has conducted federally funded research on genetic discrimination with respect to neuropsychiatric illnesses.
+Cheryl obtained her PhD in medical humanities from the University of Texas Medical Branch at Galveston, and her JD from the University of Houston.
+She has written extensively about the business aspects and implementation of healthcare reform.
+Cheryl has extensive experience in medical ethics and has conducted federally funded research on genetic discrimination with respect to neuropsychiatric illnesses.

-Currently, Dr. Erwin is the Director of the Center for Healthcare Ethics, Humanities and Spirituality at Texas Tech University Health Sciences Center.
+Currently, Cheryl is the director of the Center for Healthcare Ethics, Humanities and Spirituality at Texas Tech University Health Sciences Center.